Physical Separation

 10. Muscle Relaxants: These medications may be prescribed for individuals experiencing physical tension or muscle spasms.

-11. Nausea Medications: Antiemetic medications may be prescribed for individuals experiencing gastrointestinal symptoms related to stress or anxiety.
+11. Medications: Antiemetic medications may be prescribed for individuals experiencing gastrointestinal symptoms related to stress or anxiety.

-13. Cough Suppressants: Medications such as dextromethorphan may be used to suppress coughing related to stress or anxiety.
+13. Suppressants: Medications such as dextromethorphan may be used to suppress coughing related to stress or anxiety.

-14. Anticonvulsants: These medications may be prescribed for individuals experiencing seizures or epilepsy related to stress or trauma.
+14. Anticonvulsants: These medications may be prescribed for individuals experiencing seizures or related to stress or trauma.

 15. Alpha Agonists: These medications may be used to reduce symptoms of hyperarousal or agitation.